Call for Projects

 Stage 1: Project outline

-The decision on which projects are eligible for funding is made using a two-stage selection process comprising a draft proposal and an application phase.
-The initial submission takes the form of a project outline in PDF format.
-This must comply with the specifications of the template provided and be sent by email to diic-community@reutlingen-university.de by January 31, 2026, at the latest.
-The submitted project outlines will initially be reviewed by the management team for formal requirements and minimum content.
-The management team may make suggestions for adjusting individual project content or for combining related projects.
-The project outlines will then be evaluated by a jury of experts and by community members through community voting based on content quality criteria.
-Applicants will present their project outlines in the form of a pitch, which may also be presented online.
+Eligible projects are selected through a two-stage process comprising a project outline phase and an application phase.
+Submissions must initially take the form of a project outline in PDF format.
+This must comply with the guidelines of the provided template and must be sent by email to diic-community@reutlingen-university.de, no later than June 9, 2026.
+The submitted project outlines will initially be reviewed by the management team for compliance with formal requirements and minimum content standards.
+Subsequently, the project outlines will be evaluated by a jury of experts as well as by community members via a community evaluation based on content quality criteria.
+In this process, applicants will present their project outlines in the form of an (online) pitch on July 9, 2026, in Hechingen.

 Stage 2: Project application